google/zetasql/docs/user-defined-aggregates.md

 + `CREATE ...
 FUNCTION`: Creates a new function.
 A function can have zero or more function parameters.

-    + `TEMPORARY` or `TEMP`: Indicates that the function is temporary; that is, it exists for the lifetime of the session.
+    + `TEMPORARY` or `TEMP`: Indicates that the function is temporary, meaning that it exists for the lifetime of the session.
 A temporary function can have the same name as a built-in function.
 If this happens, the temporary function hides the built-in function for the duration of the temporary function's lifetime.
++ `OR REPLACE`: Replaces any function with the same name if it exists.
+      Can't appear with `IF NOT EXISTS`.
++ `IF NOT EXISTS`: If any function exists with the same name, the `CREATE` statement has no effect.
+Can't appear with `OR REPLACE`.
 + `function_name`: The name of the function.
 + `function_parameter`: A parameter for the function.